577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## Method

-To solve the problem of
+To solve the problem of lack of datasets

 ## Rename a file